rune/rune/docs/docs/advanced/persisted-data.md

 ## Storing Player Data {#loading-and-saving-data}

 Rune automatically loads and saves player data.
 You just need to decide what game data should be persisted across play sessions.
 To persist data for a player, store it in `game.persisted[playerId]`.
-The `persisted` object will always be available and contain all active players in the game.
+The `game.persisted` object will always be available and contain all active players in the game.
 Each player has an object that you can store data in (incl. deep nested data).
-Any data you store in `persisted` will be persisted regardless of whether the game ends, is restarted, the player leaves, etc.
+Any data you store in `game.persisted` will be persisted regardless of whether the game ends, is restarted, the player leaves, etc.

 Here's an example of using `game.persisted` for incrementing the number of sessions the player has played your game.